ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/square-root.md

         square_root_tuple = compute_square_root_exhaustive(number)
 ```

+Once you have correctly resolved all of the `TODO` markers in the `squareroot`
+program, it should produce the expected output described in the previous
+section.
+With that said, please bear in mind that, when running `squareroot`
+with the `--profile` flag it will produce different profiling data depending on
+the performance of your computer.

 ## Running Checks

 If you study the source code in the `pyproject.toml` file you will see that